jinantonic/EAD-Lab-1/README.md

 </br></br>

 ![Sketch](assets/img/readme/footer.png)
-Lastly, we have a footer to subscribe to the page, and display the copyright and credit.
+Lastly, we have a footer to subscribe to the page and display the copyright and credit.